 Nearly eight out of 10 families across England are unable to afford newly built homes in their local area, a report by housing charity Shelter says.

-This story was published in early March 2017 in most of the news media and shortly before the forthcoming Budget Speech.
+This story was published in early March 2017 across the news media and shortly before the forthcoming Budget Speech.
+Little has changes since.

 The links to the BBC and ITV articles are as follows:

 affordable houses too expensive: ITV Shelter story.

 These reports find rising house prices hitting all parts of the country, not just London and the south-east.

 Apparently, ministers agree the present system for building more truly affordable houses is broken yet they still aim to make such housing genuinely affordable.

 There is clear evidence that prices for land, as well as the cost of construction have been rising.
 This allows maximum profits to be taken by builders and land owners combined but housing supply is unable to be accelerated sufficiently to meet the apparent housing demand as a result of such baked in price increases.
 This is not good enough.

 Many new-build houses are now costing over £250,000 and more than half of the families in each region simply cannot afford to pay this.
 At the same time, second-hand houses for sale are becoming increasingly cheaper in price.
 Shelter has been saying there is a crisis in the new housing sector for a considerable while.

 A Department for Communities and Local Government spokesman was interviewed about this at the time that Shelter’s report was published and apparently they agreed with Shelter that the housing market in this country is broken and also confirmed, among other things, that the industry is committed to delivering further increases in supply with more of the types and sizes of houses that can better match supply to demand.
 We are still waiting.